adzierzanowski/mkstm32/README.md

 You should be able to run this script after:

 * installing python3
-* adding the extension to the script file: `mkstm32.py`
 * making sure you have added all the neccessary programs to `PATH`
 * making sure all of those programs are named properly (e.g. if you're using mingw32, you should use `make.exe` from `MinGW\msys\1.0\bin` rather